ihuguet/clean-architecture-notes/Clean architecture.md

 What is software architecture?
 ----------------------
-It is the form that we give the the software system, deciding how to divide it in components, how they are organized and how the communicate with each others.
+It is the form that we give to the software system, deciding how to divide it in components, how they are organized and how they communicate with each others.

 It must support these aspects of the system life cycle:
 - [[Development]]